 First, the Act covers Providers - wherever based - who place AI Systems or GPAI models on the market in the EU or put them into service in the EU.
-US or UK organisations would therefore be subject to the Act if (among other things) they sell tools or services using AI in the EU.
+UK organisations, for example, would therefore be subject to the Act if (among other things) they sell tools or services using AI in the EU.